Private Security Partnerships with Police

-With grant support from the Office of Community Oriented Policing Services (COPS), U. S. Department of Justice, ILJ is developing a comprehensive, easily accessible electronic training curriculum for use by law enforcement and private security professionals.
+With grant support from the Office of Community Oriented Policing Services (COPS), U. S. Department of Justice, ILJ developed a comprehensive, easily accessible electronic training curriculum for use by law enforcement and private security professionals.
 The basis for the curriculum is the report/guidelines, “Operation Partnership: Practices and Trends in Law Enforcement and Private Security Collaborations,” which ILJ and its partners produced under a separate COPS grant.
-The interactive training will employ multimedia techniques to enhance learning, and will allow users to create customized action plans they can use to create partnerships in their jurisdictions or strengthen existing partnerships.
+The interactive training employs multimedia techniques to enhance learning, and will allow users to create customized action plans they can use to create partnerships in their jurisdictions or strengthen existing partnerships.

 National Guidelines for Special Event Security